spinradd/crypto-tracking-and-reporting/README.md

 ## Use
 To use, you will fill out the main transaction table on the "Transaction" sheet like you would any other ledger of transactions.
-To run the report effectivel, you'll need the date of transaction, the type, the currency, the quantity, and the value.
+To run the report effectively, you'll need the date of transaction, the type, the currency, the quantity, and the value.
 More on this below under **Setup**.

 This workbook makes a few assumptions on how you fill out your main transaction table, where you will log buys, sales, fees, and earned income:
 - Your transactions are accurate